 What should be included in a PIB?

-Premises Information Boxes should provide simple and useable information needed by operational crews at the time of an incident.
+Premises Information Boxes should provide simple and useable information that is required for the purpose of operational firefighting and rescue.

 The contents of the PIB should contain relevant, accurate information that could include, but is not limited to:

 - An Orientation plan, showing the location of the building in relation to surrounding buildings and other reference points (e.g. roads) and also water supplies

 - A building layout plan showing the internal layout, including up to date floor plans

 - A simple layout plan (if not provided in the Orientation plan) showing water supplies for firefighting including hydrants, emergency water supplies, wet riser supplies etc.

 - Simple layout plans showing facilities of particular relevance to operational firefighting and rescue including relevant information regarding any lift(s) intended for use by the FRS

 - A description of the current evacuation strategy, e.g., stay put, simultaneous evacuation

 - Information on residents with mobility, cognitive or sensory impairment(s)